1887

 While antibiotics are essential medicines for treating bacterial infections, it is important to remember that their use leads to selection of resistant strains of bacteria.
 Resistance may be intrinsic (chromosomal DNA changes) or acquired (by plasmid transfer).

-• Minimize the selection of resistant veterinary pathogens (and therefore safeguard animal health)
+• Minimize the selection of resistant veterinary pathogens (safeguarding animal health)

 • Minimize possible resistance transfer to human pathogens